lang-ai/handbook/how-we-work.md

 ## Cycles

-We work in cycles of one month.
+We work in cycles of two weeks.
 This way we constraint ourselves to have shippable releases in each iteration.
-It doesn’t mean that every feature will take one month of work, but it helps us reduce the scope or divide a project into pieces of work that can be presented.
+It doesn’t mean that every feature will take two weeks of work, but it helps us reduce the scope or divide a project into pieces of work that can be presented.

-The product team starts by making an initial selection of the work we will be tackling in the next iteration.
-This proposal is then shared with the rest of the team and iterated until the specifications and scopes are well defined.
-The development team involvement is especially relevant here.
+In every cycle, there are two tracks of work happening at the same time: the development team is working in shipping the defined features, while the PM and designer are shaping the upcoming work.

+Once the cycle is completed, there is cool-down period where the product team works closely to explore and get aligned on the proposed work for the next iteration.

+Every two iterations we run our "Thinking Week" in order to compensate the lack of attention to the overall health of the product that we may have been going through.
+We want to make sure that everyone has time to experiment and improve what is already done.

 ## Communication